- Item 1: Introduction

 Item 4: Other Business Activities

-Kailie Abascal is dedicated to the investment advisory activities of M&C’s Clients.
+Kailie Abascal is dedicated to the investment management activities of M&C’s Clients.
 Kailie Abascal does not have any other business activities.

 Item 5: Additional Compensation

-Kailie Abascal does not receive any economic benefit from any person, company, or organization, in exchange for providing clients advisory services through M&C.
+Kailie Abascal does not receive any economic benefit from any person, company, or organization, in exchange for providing clients management services through M&C.

 Item 6: Supervision